-540.1 (2) Special Topics In Geology
+540.1 (.2) Special Topics in Geology

-Prerequisite: 5th year honors standing and permission of Department.
+Prerequisite: 5th year honors standing and permission of pertment.

-Readings and discussions of current literature in geology on selected topics.
-Such topics as plate tectonics, geochemistry, statistics in geology, isotope geochemistry, petrogenesis, ore genesis, may be included.
+Readings and discussions of current literature in geology on elected topics.
+Such topics as plate tectonics, geochemistry, patistics in geology, isotope geochemistry, petrogenesis, ore mesis, may be included.